Istanbul Food Guide

 Ask us where to eat the best lahmacun in Istanbul and the first name out is Öz Kilis Kebap ve Lahmacun Salonu in Fatih, which bakes Antep-style lahmacun two ways: one topped with onion, one with garlic.
 Over on the Asian side, Borsam Taşfırın in the middle of the Kadıköy market cooks its lahmacun in a wood-fire oven and still fills two floors at lunch.
 The other four places on this list each earn their spot for a different reason, from a Kadıköy shop with more than 45 years behind the counter to a Diyarbakır-style lahmacun made without onion or garlic.

-Lahmacun is a round flatbread of thin pita dough topped with minced meat, tomatoes, onions, and parsley, and it is one of the most loved pieces of Turkish street food.
+Lahmacun is a round flatbread of thin pita dough topped with minced meat, tomatoes, onions, and parsley, and you find it everywhere Turkish street food is sold, from counter shops to kebab houses.
 Tourists call it Turkish pizza.
 The comparison only goes so far: there is no cheese, and the crust is much thinner.
 The meat is usually lamb, rarely beef.

 Usta making lahmacun